 Q. How does sainfoin differ from other forages?
 A. Perhaps the most unique property of sainfoin is its condensed tannins.
 These valuable tannins can aid the digestion of protein.
 Sainfoin is also very deep rooting and it therefore takes up more nutrients from the soil than some other forages.

 Q. My horse is allergic to lucerne / alfalfa, is sainfoin a suitable alternative?
-A. Sainfoin is our most recommended feed for those prone to allergies ad intolerances.
+A. Sainfoin is our most recommended feed for those prone to allergies and intolerances.
 Whilst we cannot have a 'one size fits all' approach with horses, sainfoin can be a great option for itchy or sensitive types.

 Q. I'd like to add variety to my horse's diet - is sainfoin a good choice?
 A. Adding an alternative forage to the diet provides enrichment and supports gut microbes.
 Sainfoin is an excellent choice.
 Lucerne is another great option, as are our NEW Meadow Forage Pellets which contain 5 forages species (including sainfoin) in one bag!
 Unsure which to choose?
 Contact the Feed Line.